 “Lily not only did a superb, careful job editing my book, she encouraged me so much I was greatly inspired to keep working on it.
 She’s a talented, insightful editor and a delight to work with. ” —Ann Cromey

 Now that I’ve semi-retired from classroom teaching, I’m eager to use my writing skills in other capacities—editing, proofreading, and copyediting.
 I can work onscreen or on paper and on large jobs or small.
-I promise to deliver within budget and will never miss a deadline.

 If you’re an independent author, I can provide a final, prepublication proofread.
 I’ll identify any grammar, punctuation, and spelling errors that have slipped through previous rounds of editing.